 Here are some of the ways you can use VR to improve your training programs:

-VR is a powerful tool that can help you to improve your training programs in a number of ways.
+VR is a powerful tool that can help you improve your training programs in several ways.
 If you’re not already using VR in your VET programs, we encourage you to give it a try.
 You may be surprised at how effective it can be.

 Here are some real-world examples of how VR is being used in VET:

-• At with their SOC education program.
-They learn by conversating with an avatar in an immersive two-way conversation.
+- With their SOC education program.
+They learn by conversing with an avatar in an immersive two-way conversation.

 These are just a few examples of how VR is being used to improve VET programs.
 As VR technology continues to develop, we can expect to see even more innovative and effective ways to use VR in training.